HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Methodology

-Meta-Policy provides both global representations and high-level optimization objectives, while the core responsibility of the Sub-Policy is to perform real-time traffic signal control decisions at each intersection based on comprehensive observation information.
+Global guidance policy provides both global representations and high-level optimization objectives, while the core responsibility of the local intersection policy is to perform real-time adaptive traffic signal control decisions at each intersection based on comprehensive observation information.
+Intersections must react to local conditions but stay aligned with global congestion relief.
+We therefore fuse (i) locally encoded states with (ii) dynamically weighted nearest-neighbor features and (iii) the global guidance $F_g$ from the global guidance policy.
+This preserves directionality and responsiveness while injecting compact global context.

 Each intersection is modeled as an independent agent, and all agents share the same network parameters.
-The Sub-Policy integrates local traffic observations from the surrounding neighbors with the global guidance representation provided by the Meta-Policy, thereby constructing a final observation with multi-scale information awareness.
+The local intersection policy integrates local traffic observations from the surrounding neighbors with the global guidance representation provided by the global guidance policy, thereby constructing a final observation with multi-scale information awareness.
 This final observation serves as the input to both the policy and value networks within an Actor-Critic framework.